Agones Game Server Client SDKs

 This function retrieves either the GameServer.Status.Lists[key].Values or the SDK awaiting-batch values array for the given key, whichever is most up to date.

-Convenience function, which returns if the specific string value exists in the results of Alpha().GetListValues(key).
+Convenience function, which returns if the specific string value exists in the results of Beta().GetListValues(key).

-Convenience function, which retrieves the length of the results of Alpha().GetListValues(key).
+Convenience function, which retrieves the length of the results of Beta().GetListValues(key).

 Player Tracking